bassoy/ttm/README.md

 # Citation

-If you want to refer to TTV as part of a research paper, please cite the article
+If you want to refer to TTM as part of a research paper, please cite the article